devradar/devradar/editor/README.md

 This repository holds the Web Application for the devradar editor.
 An online editor to create your own personal techradar - for individuals and teams.
 The devradar editor provides a GUI to manage **blips** (items on the radar e.g. _C++_, _SCRUM_).
-Instead of assigning a static level of expertise for a given blip the devradar uses an iterative approach, where you define **changes** to a blip by providing a _date_, _new state_ and _reasoning_ how your expertise changed.
+Instead of assigning a static level of expertise for a given blip the devradar uses an iterative approach, where you define **changes** to a blip by providing a _date_, _new level_ and _reasoning_ how your expertise changed.

 <!-- TOC depthFrom:2 -->